 The DC Plan has two separate features.
 Under the first component of the DC Plan, the Bank may grant to each eligible employee a number of deferred equity units equal to the product of (x) an amount equal to a percentage, not to exceed 3%, of the employee's compensation, divided by (y) the fair market value of a Class "E" share.
 Each deferred equity unit represents the right to receive a Class "E" share (or the economic equivalent thereof).
 Employees will vest in the deferred equity units after three years of service (which may be either before or after the deferred equity unit award).
-Distributions are made in respect of deferred equity units on the later of (i) the date the vested deferred equity units under the DC Plan.
+Distributions are made in respect of deferred equity units on the later of (i) the date the vested deferred equity units are credited to an employee's account and (ii) ten years after the employee is first credited with deferred equity units under the DC Plan.
 Participating employees receive dividends with respect to their vested deferred equity units, and receive additional deferred equity units in lieu of a dividend with respect to their unvested deferred equity units.
 The second component allows employees who are not citizens or residents of the United States to defer a percentage of their compensation, and receive discretionary matching cash contribution.
 In no event shall the value of (i) the discretionary matching cash contribution made on behalf of an employee and (ii) the grant of deferred equity units made to such employees exceed 6% of the employee's annual base compensation.